Gigoteur/UnicornConsole/README.md

 # PX8

-PX8 is an open source fantasy console (128x128 pixels) in Rust, where the cartridge code could be in Python or Lua.
+PX8 is an open source fantasy console (128x128 pixels) in Rust, by using a cartridge that contains the code/gfx/music.
+The code could be in Python/Lua, or you could create directly everything in Rust.

-It is still in development but the main features are:
+It is still in development, but it is usable and the main features are:
  * 128x128 pixels, 16 colours
  * Python 3 / Lua 5.X support for the cartridge (no tokens limit)
+ * Desktop/Mobile/Browser (Emscripten) support
  * Controls with dpad + 2 buttons (gamecontroller/joystick support)
- * Desktop/Mobile/Browser (Emscripten) support
  * Unlimited sprites (8x8)
  * Map support (128x32)
  * Edition of the cartridge data
  * PX8 format to be able to use your favorite code editor
+ * Change the screen definition
  * Screenshot (PNG) / Video recording (GIF)
  * Pico-8 (P8/P8.PNG) cartridge format support

-It should work on all platform (Linux/OSX/Windows), in the browser (via Emscripten), and on tiny hardware like Raspberry Pi.
+It works on all platforms (Linux/OSX/Windows), in the browser (via Emscripten), and on tiny hardware like Raspberry Pi.

-The console is inspired from [Pico-8](http://www.lexaloffle.com/pico-8.php), so you can play Pico-8 cartridges (P8/P8.PNG).
+The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so a compatibility is available with Pico-8 cartridges (P8/PNG).

 ![](https://j.gifs.com/0gMZ87.gif)
 ![](https://j.gifs.com/xGyM1n.gif)